-There are a lot of ways to reduce the amount of paper in the healthcare payments process.
-For example, online patient portals, eStatements and check-in tablets/stations are all paperless ways to improve efficiency for your staff and deliver a convenient, consumer-friendly experience to your patients.
+There are many ways to reduce the amount of paper in the healthcare payments process.
+Online patient portals, eStatements and check-in stations are paperless ways to improve efficiency and deliver a convenient, consumer-friendly patient experience.

 Many providers have taken strides to implement solutions like these and reduce the amount of paper in healthcare payments.
 However, there is an important difference between less paper and paperless.
 If you’re still using paper in any aspect of the payments process, you’re a part of the U.S. healthcare system’s costly paper problem.